 This post contains affiliate links.
 Please see disclosure policy for details.

-Step 1: Cut Wood Wall Clock Boards Down to Size
+Step 1: Cut Wood Boards Down to Size

-First, cut your boards to size.
-My clock was about 24″ diameter.
-If you want a smaller clock, you can cut your boards shorter, but I cut my walnut board to about 20″ and my hickory boards to about 25″ long.
+First, I cut my boards to size.
+I made this clock about 24″ diameter.
+If you want a smaller clock, you can cut your boards shorter, but I cut my darker walnut board to about 20″ and my lighter hickory boards to about 25″ long.